ExaWorks/psij-python/docs/user_guide.rst

 a Slurm job running on a LLNL cluster, another a Cobalt job running on ALCF's Theta, another a Flux job in the cloud, and so on.

-A ``Job`` is described by an executable plus job attributes which specify how exactly the job is executed.
-Static job attributes such es resource requiremens are defined by the :class:`JobSpec <psij.job_spec.JobSpec>` at creation, dynamic job attributes such as the :class:`JobState <psij.job_state.JobState>` are updated by PSI/J at runtime.
+A :class:`Job <psij.job.Job>` is described by an executable plus job attributes which specify how exactly the job is executed.
+Static job attributes such as resource requirements are defined by the :class:`JobSpec <psij.job_spec.JobSpec>` at creation.
+Dynamic job attributes such as the :class:`JobState
+<psij.job_state.JobState>` are modified by :class:`JobExecutors
+<psij.job_executor.JobExecutor>` as the :class:`Job <psij.job.Job>`
+progresses through its lifecycle.

 What is a JobExecutor?